Java

 }

-For more full code and more examples see our examples repository
+For more examples check our GitHub repository

 Arduino

-1. Download an Arduino repository as zip file from our repository and install it to arduino ide’s library path.
-In Arduino Ide select Sketch -> Include Library -> Add .ZIP Library…
+1. Download an Arduino repository as zip file from GitHub repository and install it to the Arduino IDE library path.
+In Arduino IDE select:

 "-D=AE_DISTILLATION=On"